Word Meanings - CAMERA - Book Publishers vocabulary database

 Assistant to a tapster. - UNDERDELVE

 A cloth for covering a coffin when on a bier; a pall.
 Bp.
-Sanderson. - UNDERSTOOD
+Sanderson. - INSTRUMENTAL

 Pertaining to, made by, or prepared for, an instrument, esp. a musical instrument; as, instrumental music, distinguished from vocal music.
 "He defended the use of instrumental music in public worship."
 Macaulay.
 Sweet voices mix'd with instrumental - LITHOPHOTOGRAPHY